shaack/cm-chessboard/README.md

 `new Chessboard(containerElement, config = {}, callback = null)`

-- **containerElement:** a HTML DOM element being the container of the widget
+- `containerElement`: a HTML DOM element being the container of the widget
-- **config:** The board configuration
+- `config`: The board configuration
-- **callback:** Callback after sprite loading and initialization.
-Wait for the callback before using the API.
+- `callback`: The callback after sprite loading and initialization; wait for the callback before using the API

 ### setPiece(square, piece)

-Set a piece on a square.
+Sets a piece on a square.
 Example: `board.setPiece("e4", PIECE.blackKnight)` or `board.setPiece("e4", "bn")`.

 ### getPiece(square)